 All transactions entered by the Company with related party were in the ordinary courseof the business.
-The Audit Committee granted approval of the same.
-There were nomaterially significant transactions with Related Parties during the financial year 2016-17which were in conflict with the interest of the Company.
+The Audit Committee granted omnibus approval of the same.
+There were nomaterially significant transactions with Related Parties during the financial year 2019-20which were in conflict with the interest of the Company.

 During the year your Company has entered into following Related Party Transactions asper Section 188 (1) of the Companies Act 2013:

-Cost Audit records have been maintained by the company for the F.Y.2016-17.
+Cost Audit records have been maintained by the company for the F.Y.2019-20.
 Pursuant tothe directives of the Central Government and provisions of Section 148 of the CompaniesAct 2013 qualified Cost Auditors have been appointed to conduct the cost audit for theF.Y.
-2017-18.
+2020-2021.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board hadappointed M/s VCSR & Associates Company Secretaries in Whole-time Practice to carryout Secretarial Audit for the financial year 2016-2017.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board hadappointed M/s VCSR & Associates Company Secretaries in Whole-time Practice to carryout Secretarial Audit for the financial year 2019-2020.
 The Secretarial Audit report isannexed herewith as "(Annexure IV)" & "(Annexure IV.I)" 19.EXTARCT OF ANNUAL RETURN:

-The details forming part of the extract of the Annual Return in form MGT-9 is annexed herewith as"(Annexure V)".
+The details forming part of the Annual Return in form MGT-9 is annexed herewith as"(Annexure V)"

 The company continues to accord high priority to health and safety of employees atmanufacturing locations.
 During the year under review the company conducted safetytraining programmes for increasing disaster preparedness and awareness among all employeesat the plants.
 Training programmes and mock drills for safety awareness were alsoconducted for all employees at the plants.
 Safety Day was observed with safety competitionprogrammes with aim to imbibe safety awareness among the employees at the plant.